Pianomyn/gred/README.md

 For a fast implementation of `grep` that makes use of modern computer architecture, please check out [ripgrep](https://github.com/BurntSushi/ripgrep).

 ## Architecture
+Gred uses a producer-consumer model
-This project is a "multithreaded `grep`" implementation, with 1 producer thread traversing the directory and writing file names to a blocking queue and multiple consumer threads consuming from the queue and doing file I/O and pattern matching, writing results to a concurrent map.
-I think this works best for a realistic file system with some files that may be very large and where I/O is the main blocker.
+- A single producer thread recursively traverses the directory tree and enqueues file paths into a `BlockingQueue`.
+- Multiple consumer threads dequeue file paths, perform file I/O and pattern matching, and store matches in a shared `ConcurrentHashMap`.

+I think this works best for a realistic file system where files vary in size and I/O is the main blocker - however, benchmarking is still in progress.

 ## Usage
 ### Using Java